See the Series Introduction for Just Tao It, Part I: HERE

 That approach can produce impressive short-term results.
 It can also produce fragility underneath the surface that remains invisible until pressure arrives.

-And the modern world increasingly does the same.
+The modern world increasingly does the same.

 We scale institutions faster than wisdom.
 Technology faster than discernment.
-Communication faster than understanding.
 Influence faster than maturity.
-Information faster than meaning.
 Reaction faster than reflection.
+Eventually the strain shows everywhere simultaneously.

 Cultivate It in the family,